vidyar/shippabledocs1/sources/start.rst

 **Step 4** : Test Visualizations
 --------------------------------

 To use Shippable's test visualization feature, your code coverage output needs to be in cobertura xml format and test results should be in junit format.
-More details here :ref:`Code Samples <samplesref>`.
+More details can be found in our :ref:`Code Samples <samplesref>`.

 --------